mkejeiri/MicroServicesOnDocker-Core2.0/README.md

  - It records the **desired state** of the **app on a cluster**, as described in the **stack file**, it keeps the same *number of replicas running, which images, ...*, under the cover, the raft  is making sure that every manager's got the latest copy of app **desired state**, i.e.   **swarm** manages the app through the **background reconciliation loops**.

- >> self-healing philosophy: in case of a node failing and taking a set of replicas with it, the **swarm** detects that change where the observed state of the cluster no longer matches the **desired state**, the swarm fix it by spin up a new service or set of services.
+ >> self-healing philosophy: in case of a node failing and taking a set of replicas with it, the **swarm** detects that change where the observed state of the cluster no longer matches the **desired state**, the swarm fix it by spinning up a new service or set of services.

  - It deploys the app, which includes all the services, networks, and volumes and required objects.